The Kissing Booth: A fond farewell to a soul-destroying trilogy - Honi Soit

 I do not enjoy these movies.
 If it weren’t for my friend group’s quest to sit through every trashy Netflix rom-com under the sun, I might not have stuck it out.
 Even still, there is a certain magnetic quality to the series’ unique brand of awful; an inescapable black void at its core, masked by a blindingly bright colour palette.

 There are certainly points which are unintentionally hilarious.
-In the opening montage of the first movie, Elle’s chirpily narrates scenes of her getting sneezed on mid-first kiss with Lee, intercut with shots of her dying mother in hospital.
+In the opening montage of the first movie, Elle chirpily narrates scenes of her getting sneezed on mid-first kiss, intercut with shots of her dying mother in hospital.
 Moments like these are what boozy watch parties were designed for.
 But those are few and far between, and instead we’re usually left with sequences such as the ‘Mario Kart’ scene in 3, which is nothing short of soul-crushing.
 It’s hard to pinpoint exactly why such a chipper sequence makes me so inexplicably suicidal, and yet that is precisely how I feel watching it.

 In the final leg, the screenwriters realised that they had forgotten to give Elle any character development for three entire movies, and rush to resolve her arc in a way that isn’t defined by the men in her life.
 This includes her breaking up with Noah, though of course the film hints that their romance will be rekindled.
 In a sense, it would have been more accurate to the ethos of the series if they had her concretely end up with her shitty boyfriend and go to college with her shitty best friend and continue to be a shitty person to poor, sweet Linda.
 That probably would have been more commendable than momentarily pretending there’s any molecule of a soul in this series.